 My head started spinning, what if…..
 So I told him to leave that pile there because I had plans for it.

 Next thing I started putting little bunches of twigs to the side.
 I couldn’t help laughing at myself while I was sitting there sifting through this heap of garden waste.
 Had I finally gone over the deep end, was this crafting thing getting out of hand, was there hope for me yet.
 Ah well, I did it anyway.

 I thought making the wreath would be a quick and easy project.
 This is how it turned out.

-Oh My Gosh, this is the most sad excuse for a wreath I have ever seen.
+Oh My Gosh, this is the saddest excuse for a wreath I have ever seen.
 Total bust!
-It looked hideous like something a bird that had been sipping to much Vodka would make as a nest.
+It looked hideous like something a bird that had been sipping too much Vodka would make as a nest.
 It isn’t round!
 It isn’t even!
 It is UGLY!

 Here is my second version:

 Better, much better, not perfect yet, but a good start.
 It helped that I found a ring base that was actually round and that I took a bit more time in arranging the twig bundles.